Lectem/BadAccessGuards/README.md

 Examples are available in [./examples](./examples).

-How it looks in Visual Studio(from an error caught in production where we append decoded frames to a list while reading it):
+Here is how it looks in Visual Studio(error caught in production, we were appending decoded frames to a collection while reading it):

 ![Race condition in production](./examples/FoundInProduction.png)